DiceTechJobs/ConceptualSearch/README.md

 * numpy
 * gensim (for Word2Vec implementation)
 * scikit-learn (only needed for clustering)
+* jupyter (to use the notebooks - jupyter is the new name for ipython)

 Built using python 2.7.10.
 Untested with python 3